A Note from Brian Balbas, Chief Engineer

 Creek and Channel Safety Awareness Program

-Students at Walnut Creek Intermediate School held their second successful week-long “Stay Out, Stay Alive!” campaign, which received positive media coverage.
+Students at Walnut Creek Intermediate School held their fifth successful "Stay Out, Stay Alive!" campaign.

-The Creek and Channel Safety Awareness Program conducted a second successful safety week at Walnut Creek Intermediate School working with the leadership class to help develop and implement events for students that would raise student awareness of the “Stay Out, Stay Alive!” campaign.
-The highly successful program engaged hundreds of students in such activities as a poster competition and trivia contest, and it led to a KTVU 2 news story on the Program.
-This occurred the week of November 14-18 as part of our annual Creek and Channel Safety Month.
-Per our program schedule, all schools in the County were sent reminders in September to help get the “Stay Out, Stay Alive!” message to their students and parents and the Board declared October as Creek and Channel Safety Awareness month.
+The Creek and Channel Safety Awareness Program held a fifth successful event at Walnut Creek Intermediate School working with the leadership class to help develop and implement events for students that would raise student awareness of the "Stay Out, Stay Alive!" campaign.
+The highly successful program engaged hundreds of students in such activities as a poster competition and trivia contest.
+This occurred in October as part of our annual Creek and Channel Safety Month.
+All schools in the County were sent reminders in September to help get the "Stay Out, Stay Alive!" message to their students and parents and the Board declared October as Creek and Channel Safety Awareness month.
 The event culminated in a rally during lunch at Walnut Creek Intermediate devoted to the recognition of the best poster designs.
 Representatives from the Contra Costa County Fire Protection District’s Swiftwater Rescue Team also came to talk to the students about safety along creeks and channels.

 Rainfall tools and flood forecasting

-The District used our Flood Emergency Response grant to create an interactive web page to share our rain and stream gauge information with the public, including mobile devices.
-We integrated this with our “7-5-3-2 Flood” protocol which tracks the watershed wetness based on recent rainfall and indicates the potential for risk of flooding from the National Weather Service forecast.
-Contra Costa Television recorded a video introducing the on line tool, RainMap and explaining the 7-5-3-2 Flood protocols.
+After the District used a Flood Emergency Response grant to create an interactive web page to share our rain and stream gauge information with the public, including mobile devices, we integrated the web page with out "7-5-3-2 Flood" protocol which tracks the watershed wetness based on recent rainfall and indicates the potential for risk of flooding from the National Weather Service forecast.

-Our fourth “Giving the Natives a Chance” planting event was held in December, with over 30 volunteers.
+Our seventh "Giving Natives a Chance" planting event was held in December, with 50 volunteers.

-The fourth annual “Giving the Natives a Chance” community planting day was held on December 10, 2016 at Clayton Drain in Concord.
+The seventh annual "Giving the Natives a Chance" community planting day was held in December at Clayton Drain in Concord.
 What started as a pilot project to install native plants in a small section of flood control channel overgrown by undesirable species, due to its success, has been expanded.
 Besides returning native plants to our creek environment and reducing herbicide use, this event brought members of the community together to increase creek awareness and stewardship.
 This year 50 volunteers came out to the planting event.
 Volunteers collected over a pickup truck’s worth of trash and planted over 4,000 native grass plugs.